OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 <p class="caption">(\#fig:implementations)Different ways to implement an analysis against data in the CDM.</p>
 </div>

-There a three main approaches to implementing a study.
+There are three main approaches to implementing a study.
 The first is to write custom code that does not make use of any of the tools OHDSI has to offer.
 One could write a de novo analysis in R, SAS, or any other language.
 This provides the maximum flexibility, and may in fact be the only option if the specific analysis is not supported by any of our tools.
 However, this path requires a lot of technical skill, time, and effort, and as the analysis increases in complexity it becomes harder to avoid errors in the code.

 The second approach involves developing the analysis in R, and making use of the packages in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
 At a minimum, one could use the [SqlRender](https://ohdsi.github.io/SqlRender/) and [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) packages described in more detail in Chapter \@ref(SqlAndR) that allow the same code to be executed on various database platforms, such as PostgreSQL, SQL Server, and Oracle.
 Other packages such as [CohortMethod](https://ohdsi.github.io/CohortMethod/) and [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) offer R functions for advanced analytics against the CDM that can be called on in one's code.
 This still requires a lot of technical expertise, but by re-using the validated components of the Methods Library we can be more efficient and less prone to error than when using completely custom code.